-Despite the uncertainty currently generated by the safety of EVs in our society, there are many reasons which corroborate that the safety of electric cars is greater than those of combustion.
+Despite the uncertainty currently generated by the safety of EVs in our society, there are many reasons which corroborate that electric vehicle safety is greater than those of combustion.

 We know that gasoline is highly flammable and the possibility of a fire after an accident is real.
 Even so, it has never been a reason that has pushed us back on buying a car, right?
 And why is it so when it comes to buying an electric one?

 Yes, we know that the mistrust is generated by the newness of this technology and, precisely for this reason, we want to deny all those statements that may have in your mind about electric vehicles.
-We’ll discover why EVs are the safest vehicles in the market!
+We’ll discover all electric car safety advantages, as well as the main safety considerations for electric vehicles and why are considered the safest in the market!

 Lower fire risk